 AnoTat2: Apprenticeships have changed a lot over the years, do you feel new tattoo artists have earned their dues?
 Watching one of the tattoo TV shows it was almost comical to watch the artists try to put their own tattoo machines together from a kit.
 Most of the old school tattoo artists that earned their apprenticeships all they did was work on tattoo machines until they could build and tune the in their sleep.
 Do you think the industry should go back to that as a minimum standard?

-Mikey: Its funny you ask that.
+Mikey: It’s funny you ask that.
 I don’t think the majority of new tattooers even know what dues are.
-Tuning Machines.. how about making there own needles.
+Tuning Machines.. how about making their own needles.
 I bet they don’t know how to do that either.
 I could go on and on.
-Bottom line is it’s to late I think to take it back.
-But as a shop owner I can guarantee anyone who works at 1920 Tattoo will be able to.
+The bottom line is it’s too late I think to take it back.
+But as a shop owner, I can guarantee anyone who works at 1920 Tattoo will be able to.
 The problem with tattooing today is the lack of respect.
 Respect for the trade!
 Respect for those who came before you!

 AnoTat2: Being a tattoo artist from an era where tattoos were not mainstream, how do you feel this change happened?

-Mikey: I would say the Internet and the media (TV) has pushed tattooing into the mainstream.
+Mikey: I would say the Internet and the media (TV) have pushed tattooing into the mainstream.